 First, make sure the 'Map Data Options' are set to 'table' and 'current'.
 Then in

 the 'Field Mappings' section.
-We will set the 'Table Query Format' to be ‘Table'.
+Set the 'Table Query Format' to be 'Table'.

 We can map the 'Latitude Field' to our